-There will be times when hunting and catching will be out of the question and you will have to fine another source of protein to keep a balanced diet.
+There will be times when hunting and catching wild game will be out of the question.
+You will have to find another source of protein to keep a balanced diet during a crisis.
 When game is scarce, beans arise as the next best source of protein.
 You should know the following about beans and consider adding this protein alternative to your survival pantry.

 Beans have many health benefits, they have a cheap price and you can grow them in your garden without much hassle.
 Some preppers know about the benefits of beans and are already stockpiling these legumes like there is no tomorrow.
 You might not feel comfortable about eating them for a long period of time, but the following fundamentals should convince you to get them into your diet sooner than later.

 Beans a good source of amino acids

 Proteins are fundamental for a survival diet and they are known to build muscle and strength.
 While meats and nuts also provide such protein, beans are a cheaper alternative.
 Cheap doesn’t mean a lack in quality.
 Many nutritionists will tell you that these legumes are a great substitute for animal products.
 You should know that proteins are made from amino acids, nine of which are essential amino acids.
 Your body needs these essential amino acids, but it cannot make them on its own.
 Therefore, you need a diet that will provide your body with all it needs.
 Beans contain most, but not all, of the amino acids.

 The good news is that grain products such as rice or wheat contain the essential amino acids that beans are missing.
 Eating grains and beans will provide the body with all the protein it would need when game is not available.
 When it comes to your survival pantry, you should really mix it up.
 Adding grains and beans is a good start and it will not drastically affect your budget.
 Quick tip: add quinoa in your survival pantry because it is a grain that is a complete protein (contains all the essential amino acids).